Orton-Gillingham Training and Certification: The BEST Options

 And remember who will benefit most- the many precious children who you will teach over the years!
 Even if you only help ONE child become literate, you are forever changing a life.

 The work is intense and requires a considerable amount of time.
-Not only is coursework involved, but supervised practicums and certain tests are required for certification.
+Not only is coursework involved, but supervised practicums and passing certain tests are required for certification.

 It varies from program to program.
 It can cost anywhere from a few hundred dollars to a few thousand dollars.